Im2008/Ian_2025/index.md

                 clearInterval(fallInterval);
                 this.positionY = 0;
                 this.marioElement.style.bottom = `0px`; // Reset to ground level
-                this.isJumping = false; // Allow jumping again
+                this.isJumping = false;

-                // After the jump, return to walking or standing animation if (this.currentSpeed !== 0) {
+                // Return to walking/resting animation
+                if (this.currentSpeed !== 0) {
                   this.startWalking(this.isFacingRight ? 'right' : 'left');
                 } else {